grammyjs/website/TRANSLATING.md

    The translations must be kept in sync with the English original.
    Outdated and wrong docs are much worse than no docs.
    Many people only come here for a few months (and that’s fine!), but if you translate everything and then stop developing bots and stop updating the articles, we’ll have to remove that language again.
+   (This is not a joke, we had to do this in the past.)
    Then it was a waste of time for you.
    So if you don’t want to commit long-term, don’t start.
 3. How many hours per week can you spend in the beginning?